rizlas/open-auto-pro-sync/README.md

 if the service is not running reboot your phone.
 Further investigation to try to keep the service alive are in progress.

 You can always sync OpenAuto Pro manually.
 Just open the app and click top right button.
+This will also restart the sync service.

 ##  Thanks to